ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Provider: an internet-based provider of a service, for e.g., a Certificate Authority or a service that allows for user-controlled websites.
 These services often require a user to verify that they control a domain.

+APEX: the 'top' of the domain name.
+From the user perspective, the highest level of "their" domain name.

+    # this record is at the APEX of the domain example.com.
+    example.com.
+IN   NS   a.iana-servers.net.
+    # this record is NOT at the APEX of the domain example.com.
+    something.example.com.
+IN   A   192.0.2.1

 # Verification Techniques